socialimpactlab/socialimpactlab.github.io/careers/board-member.md

 * Track record of building credibility in the funding community that has resulted in major gifts to a nonprofit.
 * Excellent written and oral communication skills coupled with natural affinity for public speaking.

 **Service on SIMLab’s board of directors is without remuneration, except for administrative support, travel, and accommodation costs in relation to board members’ duties.
-To apply, please email us your CV and tell us why you would be perfect for our Board, at jobs@simlab.org.**
+To apply, please email us your CV and tell us why you would be perfect for our Board, at <a href="mailto:jobs@simlab.org">jobs@simlab.org</a>.**